(photo @ cuteoverload.com)

-Any adult with half an ounce of sense is aware that kids will often act and speak very differently around their friends than they would around adults.
-While their basic personalities, traits, and sense of morals remain the same, they will often keep a lid on some of their more crude actions and words when older folks are in the same room.
+Any adult with half an ounce of sense is aware that kids will often act and speak very differently around their friends than they will when grown ups are around.
+While their basic personalities, traits, and sense of morals remain (mostly) the same, they will often keep a lid on some of their more crude actions and words when older folks are in the same room.
 This is doubly true around any sort of authority figure.

-The most priceless example of this that I ever saw involved two 8th grade percussionists I once had named John and Christian.
-Not only were they both great kids, but they took percussion (and the fact that they were really good at it) very seriously...which is why one day, when a few of the cords on our suspended bass drum stand snapped, they flipped out.
+The most priceless example of this that I have ever seen involved two 8th grade percussionists I once had named John and Christian.
+Not only were they both great kids, but they took percussion (and the fact that they were really good at it) very seriously...which is why one day when some of the cords on our suspended bass drum stand snapped, they completely flipped out.

 It's loose!
 Shoot it....SHOOT IT!!!

 John and Christian came to me and expressed their concern along with their desire to administer violent physical retribution to whomever was responsible for the damage.
-I explain to the young men that the bass drum stand cords had snapped during 7th grade band class, but it was not due to negligence.
+I then informed the young men that the bass drum stand cords had snapped during 7th grade band class, but it was not due to negligence.

 The cords supporting the bass drum had slowly worn away from years of being used by every band class during the school day.
 Any instrument that is repeatedly struck with a blunt object by 11-14 year olds on a daily basis will eventually show signs of wear and tear.

 Bass drums at military academies can qualify for one of these.

 "And that is why we have a small percussion fee for repairs," I explained to them.
 "It's not just a way to charge your families for more money; it's because we have equipment that needs to be repaired due it being used by everyone everyday."

 Then John, who normally was an incredibly sharp kid, inexplicably and deliberately asked for a clarification of my last statement.